 Humans are unconscious breathers.
-We breathe in and out without realizing it, whether we’re asleep or awake or just totally unaware.
-Dolphins, however, have to make an active decision on each and every breath.
+We breathe in and out without realizing it, whether we're asleep or awake or just totally unaware.
+Dolphins, however, have to make an active decision about each and every breath.
 As Bruce Hecker, director of husbandry at the South Carolina Aquarium, told Scientific American, a dolphin must be fully aware that their blowhole is at the surface, and then deliberately make the choice to inhale.

-Dolphins sleep with one eye open.
+They literally sleep with one eye open.

 According to the Whale and Dolphin Conservation, dolphins only rest half of their brain at any given time.
 For one period of sleep, they'll rest their left brain; then, they'll do the same with their right brain.

-Dolphins live in rivers, too.
+They live in rivers, too.